guokai8/bioAnno/README.md

 Build Annotation package by using information from __KEGG__, __NCBI__, __Ensembl__ and return OrgDb object such as org.Hs.eg.db.
 The _bioAnno_ package support all organisms list in __Ensembl__, __KEGG__, __NCBI__.
 ## Description
+With the increasing of high throughput data generated, the requirement for having annotation package ready is necessary for people doing functional enrichment analysis, id conversion and other type related analysis.
-_bioAnno_ provide wrap functions _fromKEGG_, _fromEnsembl_,_fromNCBI_ and _fromAnnoHub_ to build annotation package.
+_bioAnno_ provide wrap functions include _fromKEGG_, _fromEnsembl_,
+_fromNCBI_ and _fromAnnoHub_ to build annotation package.
-KEGG species code is suggested to use except _fromEnsembl_ which require scientific name.
+And you can easily to build annotation package with the KEGG species code (except _fromEnsembl_ which require scientific name).
 ## Installation
 ```
 library(devtools)